onurgitmez/onurgitmez.github.io/_pages/cv.md

 Work experience
 ======
+* July 2024-Present: Sales Development Manager at ikas
+  * Worked as Sales Development Manager for the outbound sales team at ikas.
+  * Generated quality leads and assigned them to the members of the outbound sales team
+  * Assisted outbound team with HubSpot

 * July 2022-July 2023: Project Assistant at Tubitak-VRL Lab
   * Worked as a Project Assistant analyzing Twitter data.
 This includes politicians, journalists and other accounts affiliated with politics or political news.
   * My main responsibility was using the Twitter Moderation Research Consortium dataset to check on the closed accounts around the world to see common patterns in their activity.
-  * I also assist on the keywords that will be used to collect Twitter data and look over their appropriateness in collecting necessary data for the project.
+  * I also assisted on the keywords that will be used to collect Twitter data and look over their appropriateness in collecting necessary data for the project.

-* October 2021-July 2022: Research Assistant at Communicare Engineering and Consultancy
+* October 2021-July 2022: Market Research Analyst at Communicare Engineering and Consultancy
   * Conducted market research for potential clients
   * Made the first contact with the potential clients for our services and listed them for future visit